 Tilden is one of the East Bay’s oldest parks, and it remains one of the best.
 Its unique variegated look — hilly meadows streaked with many kinds of woodland — and its genteel, civilized notion of nature perfectly complement the opulent Craftsman-style neighborhoods of the Berkeley Hills.
 Tilden isn’t so much a place for hiking as it is for extended nature walks.

 Tilden’s trails connect with the larger Wildcat Canyon Regional Park to the north.
-It’s surprising how quickly the landscape changes as you cross the park boundary; Wildcat Canyon has a rather severe look, without the attractive stands of trees or any of the sheltered, civilized feel of Tilden.
+It’s surprising how quickly the landscape changes as you cross the park boundary; Wildcat Canyon has a rather severe look, without the attractive stands of trees or the sheltered, civilized feel of Tilden.

-This hike starts at Tilden’s busy visitor center and climbs to a little peak with great views over Tilden Park and the East Bay.
+Starts at Tilden’s busy visitor center and climbs to a little peak with great views over Tilden Park and the East Bay.
 The wooded descent ends at the Little Farm.

 © 2011, 2013, 2018, 2022 David Baselt